 Determining how to enforce proper medical waste disposal procedures rests with state governments.
 Twenty-nine states have elected to allow OSHA to enforce the Bloodborne Pathogens Standard, while the rest have comprised local departments to address this.
 State environmental departments also conduct inspections and enforce medical waste disposal standards.

 Many state governments also have their own laws for handling medical waste.
 You must review any applicable local laws in order to stay compliant and prevent causing harm to public health and the environment.
 Here’s a tool provided by the Healthcare Environmental Resource Center to get you started.

 Assessing the Penalties for Medical Waste Disposal Violations

 The costs of violating these standards varies on a case-by-case basis.
-Depending on severity, medical waste violation fines can range from $5,000 to $70,000 per violation under OSHA recommendations alone.
+Depending on the severity, medical waste violation fines can range from $5,000 to $70,000 per violation under OSHA recommendations alone.
 This does not include fines from other agencies, like state environmental departments.

 Here are some cases in which businesses and organizations in the medical sector failed to properly dispose of their medical waste and faced the consequences.

 UPMC, AHN Both Fined by Pennsylvania State Department of Environmental Protection

 Twelve University of Pittsburgh Medical Center (UPMC) hospitals were found in violation of medical waste disposal procedures by Pennsylvania’s State Department of Environmental Protection (DEP) this year.

 UPMC’s improper disposal was first noticed when residents of a neighborhood located next to a landfill identified red bags full of untreated medical waste in the landfill.
 After several authorities were notified, the DEP initiated an investigation that lasted two years.